SirGnip/ClipDashboard/README.md

         - line/bar charts (maybe start with text based ASCII art visualizations to start and move to actual graphics later).
 Remember you can easily copy a list of numbers into Excel.
         - histograms
     - calculator of sorts where i can define a function (x*2)+x and feed a list of numbers through it
+- configuration
+    - for path to diff tool
+- drag and drop implementation for ListView https://coderanch.com/t/658527/java/Implement-drag-drop-ListView-custom
+- in addition to filtering, have something that counts how many times a given regex matches?
+Or, maybe just use the "filter" and then the "stats" to count the lines in the clipboard after the filtre.

 # Bugs

 - If you put list-based text into the clipboard (ex: "\n\n\n a \n b \n c \n\n\n") and do a "list trim", it seems to remove the trailing blank rows (but not the initial))...
 I'm expecting those trailing \n should result in blank rows, even after a trim.
 The trimming shouldn't remove lines, only the whitespace from the lines.